Reward is not enough: can we liberate AI from the reinforcement learning paradigm?: Reward is not enough for human behaviour

 Behaviourism attractively differs from the \emph{Homo economicus} framework in one important aspect: it explicitly recognizes the possibility of multiplicity and multidimensionality of stimuli and the corresponding rewards.

 But just like the \emph{Homo economicus} model, behaviourism turns out to be not specific enough to describe intelligence.
-It is now recognized that it, too, is an incomplete model: \begin{quote} Why has the influence of behaviorism declined?
-The deepest and most complex reason for behaviorism’s decline in influence is its commitment to the thesis that behavior can be explained without reference to non-behavioral and inner mental (cognitive, representational, or interpretative) activity.
+It is now recognized that it, too, is an incomplete model: \begin{quote} Why has the influence of behaviourism declined?
+The deepest and most complex reason for behaviourism’s decline in influence is its commitment to the thesis that behaviour can be explained without reference to non-behavioural and inner mental (cognitive, representational, or interpretative) activity.

-Skinner’s vantage point on or special contribution to behaviorism mates the science of behavior with the language of organism/environment interactions.
+Skinner’s vantage point on or special contribution to behaviourism mates the science of behaviour with the language of organism/environment interactions.
 But we humans don’t just run and mate and walk and eat in this or that environment.
 We think, classify, analyze, imagine, and theorize.
-In addition to our outer behavior, we have highly complex inner lives, wherein we are active, often imaginatively, in our heads, all the while often remaining as stuck as posts, as still as stones \cite{sep-behaviorism}. \end{quote}
+In addition to our outer behaviour, we have highly complex inner lives, wherein we are active, often imaginatively, in our heads, all the while often remaining as stuck as posts, as still as stones \cite{sep-behaviorism}. \end{quote}

 Indeed, some fairly complex behaviours of living organisms and artificial agents can be explained as being conditioned by stimuli and shaped by reinforcement through the individual agent's trajectory or genetically.
 One of the simplest organisms, \emph{Amoeba proteus}, is known to be capable of conditioned locomotion and, possibly, even a short-term associative memory \cite{Amoeba_Proteus_2019}.